nicoster/nginx-lua-saml-service-provider/README.md

 A simple SAML service provider library for [openresty](https://github.com/openresty/lua-nginx-module).

-Thanks @hnakamur for this sample project.
-I modified some code to integrate with [SSOCircle](https://ssocircle.com) and modified the README to refect the changes.
+Thanks [@hnakamur](https://github.com/hnakamur) for this sample project.
+I made some modification to integrate with [SSOCircle](https://ssocircle.com) and modified the README to refect the changes.

 I was trying to understand how SAML exactly works.
 Even though I've read lots of documents regarding this topic, I still feel unfamiliar with terms like IdP, SP, SAML Request/Assertion.
 The best way to learn something is to implement it from scratch.
-But having a sample to start with makes this journey less painful.
+Having a sample to start with makes this journey less painful.

 The goal here is to minimize the efforts for others to integrate with SSOCircle.